 9/ Visit Trento

 A visit to Valli Giudicairie would not be complete without a few days in the regional capital, Trento.
 Trento is the capital city of Trentino, so while it’s not technically in Valli Giudicarie district, you’re almost certain to pass through on your way.
 And lucky for you, because Trento is arguably one of the prettiest and most woefully-unappreciated cities in the whole of Italy.
 Unlike Rome and Venice with their crowds and overpriced coffees, Trento is a calm haven from the tourist babble, with picturesque, narrow, winding streets and historic houses lovingly-restored and painted in shades of pastel yellow, orange and blue.
+And if you are getting tired of tourists, Trento can easily be reached on a day trip from Venice.

 Although it’s small, there’s still plenty to do for a few days in Trento.
 Visit the medieval city centre with its towering cathedral and houses painted with gorgeous frescoes, or check out Buonconsiglio Castle, a 13th-century fortification boasting opulent rooms crammed with art, fragrant gardens planted with lavender and roses, and fantastic views over the city’s rooftops.